A Threshold Greedy Algorithm for Noisy Submodular Maximization: Applications and Experiments

 \subsection{Experimental Results}

 We now present our experimental results.
-The algorithms are compared in terms of: (i) The function value $f$ of their solution; (ii) The total number of noisy samples of the marginal gain; (iii) The average number of samples per marginal gain estimation (\textit{average samples=}$\textit{total samples}/\#\textit{ of evaluated marginal gains}$).
-The reason we include item (iii) is because \alg and \texttt{EPS-AP} are based on the threshold greedy algorithm (\threshold) of \citet{badanidiyuru2014fast} which only makes $O(n\log(\kappa/\alpha)/\alpha)$ marginal gain queries, while \texttt{EXP-GREEDY} and \texttt{EXP-GREEDY-K} are based on the standard greedy algorithm \cite{nemhauser1978analysis} which makes $O(n\kappa)$ marginal gain queries.
-Therefore by comparing along (iii) we normalize for this difference.
+The algorithms are compared in terms of: (i) The function value $f$ of their solution; (ii) The total number of noisy samples of the marginal gain; (iii) The average number of samples per marginal gain estimation \textit{average samples=}